bulochka-reborn/python-keyword-combo/README.md

 ## To do

-- [ ] Add proper command line argunents handling
+- [ ] Add more arguments
-- [ ] Add auto positioning
+- [ ] Write normal README.md
 - [ ] Add language tracking
-- [ ] Add more keywords and functions
+- [ ] Add more keywords, functions and methods
 - [ ] Delete keywords and functions like "if", "id" etc.

 ## Thanks